Frequently Asked Questions

 • These acts are absolutely forbidden and condemned in all interpretations of Islam, because killing someone without charge or trial ignores two major principles in Islam:

-• Right of due process (fair treatment by the judicial system) for anyone accused of a crime.
+• The right of due process (fair treatment by the judicial system) for anyone accused of a crime.

-• In fact the Qur’an specifically prohibits even speaking ill of a woman without the testimony of four witnesses, and calls for the punishment of one who does so without this virtually impossible requirement.
+• In fact, the Qur’an specifically prohibits even speaking ill of a woman without the testimony of four witnesses and calls for the punishment of one who does so without this nearly impossible requirement.

 • Those who commit honor killings should be arrested and tried for murder.